uwescience/DSSG2024_Understanding_Homelessness/about.md

 ## Accessing the Data

 The survey data used for this project require proof of Human Subjects training and two signed Data Agreement forms.
-To inquire about this verification process and data access, contact Zack Almquist (<zalmquist@uw.edu>) or June Yang (<jyang32@uw.edu>).
+To inquire about this verification process and data access, contact Zack Almquist (<zalmquist@uw.edu>).

 ## Acknowledgements